Canon 80D vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the A99 II are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 80D better than the Sony A99 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.